SonyaCore/V2RayGen/README.md

 ![Sample](contents/content3.png)

 after installation use the provided link to your client or use the client-side json configuration with xray-core or v2ray-core

+if your server is on the domain after importing the link to your v2ray client simply change the IP to your domain or subdomain

 # **Options**